nickldimartino/software-engineer-quiz/README.md

 - Find and fix possible bugs
 - Refactor code
-- Recreate project using a bundler so that users do not need to generate their own
+- Recreate project using a bundler so that users do not need to generate their own API key
 - Modify the answers to be more readable